 Verbal affection makes your partner feel understood, which is the best gift you could give someone.
 (Yes, it’s even better than sex.)
 Just think about it.

-OK, admittedly, adding foreplay to this Affection’s Greatest Hits list is gratuitous — we teach sexual physiology and relationship psychology that underlie successful lasting relationships, after all.
+OK, admittedly, adding foreplay to this Affection’s Greatest Hits list is gratuitous — our masterclasses teach how you can have the best communication and sex with your partner, the two things that underlie successful lasting relationships, after all.
 Be as it may, here is why we feel that foreplay more than earned its right to be here.

 Similar to kissing, foreplay falls by the wayside the longer you stay together.
 Many people we talk to, both men and women, don’t much subscribe to the idea of foreplay altogether.
 It’s all about the main event for them.